Die besten Apps zum Sprachen lernen

 In my opinion, Migaku is the best language learning app of all!
 It offers you a beginner course for many languages, with which you learn the most common words through sentences where you only don't know the new word.
 More courses are being added over time.

-The app is distinguished by its dictionary function: You can watch YouTube videos with it and then look up any word with a click, as well as create a vocabulary card with an image and example sentence from the video.
+A unique feature is the dictionary function: You can watch YouTube videos with it and then look up any word with a click, as well as create a vocabulary card with an image and example sentence from the video.
+For repetition it uses a sophisticated flashcard-system based on the SM-2 Learning-Algorithm, with plans to add the even more effective FSRS in the future.
+Both make sure that you only repeat a card shortly before you are about to forget it again.

 If no subtitles are available, you can have them created.
 And if you're on a PC, you even get this function with Netflix and Disney+.
 It also works with texts via clipboard and with images through automatic text recognition.
 The dictionaries are mostly in English.
 But you can also download one based on Wiktionary for your own native language.

 After the courses, you have a powerful tool for your entire learning journey.
 You just need to use it correctly!
-And when you use my link and upgrade during your free 10-day trial period, you get a free month with a subscription, or save 10 percent on lifetime access.
+And when you use my link and upgrade during your free 10-day trial period, you get a free month with a subscription, or save 10 percent on lifetime access - or more in case a special deal is currently running.

 2. LingQ